The Best Off-Campus Housing For International Students Coming To Canada Fall 2021

 International students coming to Canada during COVID-19

-Being an international student requires ensuring you have all your travel, school, and government documents together.
+Though we’re now over two years into the global COVID-19 pandemic, there are still steps travellers must take to prepare for their trip and ensure they’re permitted entry to Canada.
+Being an international student requires you to have all your travel, school, and government documents together before flying.
 Unfortunately, with the COVID-19 pandemic still going on in Canada, there are a few more things that students need to be aware of before they arrive.
+Here’s what you need to know:

-Note: the COVID-19 rules and guidelines are always changing.
-That’s why we included a resource section at the end of this article for you to check with the Government of Canada for the latest updates.
+Note: COVID-19 rules and guidelines are constantly changing.
+That’s why we included a resources section at the end of this article for you to check with the Government of Canada for the latest updates.

 Getting a study permit